thejeffreyli/what-are-those-sneakers/README.md

 ## Program and System Requirements

-We developed this primarily on Google Colab, using Python, PyTorch, and CUDA GPU.
+We developed this primarily using Python, PyTorch, and CUDA GPU.

 Packages to Install: